ezakhar/help/en/tariffs/Club.md

   * In case of subscription to the tariff** before the 15th day of the month** - 1 month from the date of the subscription,
   * In case of subscription to the tariff **after the 15th day of the month** - until the last day of the month following the month of the subscription.

 * 2.The calculation of the license fee according to the "Club" tariff is performed on a daily basis and is reflected in the forming invoice.
-The amount of charges can be controlled in user's Account in the “Settings” section - "Tariffs and payments” - "Forming" invoice.
+The amount of charges can be controlled in user's Account in the “Settings” section - "Tariffs and invoices” - "Forming" invoice.

 * 3.An invoice is issued at the end of the period of validity of the “Club” tariff.
 In order to extend the validity period of the tariff, the **invoice must be paid within 7 days.**